ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 ## IDs and keys

-An *object pair* is identified by a *unique* `pairID::Int64`.
+An *object pair* is identified by a *unique* `pairID::PairID`, where `const PairID = Int64`.
 A pairID is constructed by packing the object indices of the two objects into an `Int64` number.

 The object pairs with the *smallest distances* are stored in the sorted dictionary [noContactDict](@ref).